 My name is Ron.
 I am a native of Cumberland who returned in 2002, after 20 years in Missouri and New Mexico.
-I have been involved in church planting for the last 25 years.
+I was involved in church planting for 2 1/2 decades.
 CCC is my 4th church planting endeavor.
 God blessed us with the opportunity to help start a new congregation in suburban St. Louis, to restart an aging dying church in North Central Missouri, and start a new church in New Mexico.
 We started CCC in the fall of 2003.
-We also are currently blessed with a student ministry at the local four year college, Frostburg State University, where we share the Good News weekly.
+We also are currently blessed with a student ministry at the local four-year college, Frostburg State University, where we share the Good News weekly.

-We believe God brought us to Cumberland to stay and to start multiple new ministries filled with people who are seeking answers to their spiritual questions.
+We believe God brought us to Cumberland to stay.
+Our ongoing ministry is to help people who are seeking answers to their spiritual questions.
 Our experience has been focused on unchurched people, those who went as kids but dropped out, those who never have been to church, and those who have left the church due to being hurt by religious people.

-As you can see in my picture, I am not a person who looks like, or fits the typical “pastor” stereotype.
+As you can see from worshipping with us on Sunday, I am not a person who looks like, or fits the typical “pastor” stereotype.
 In fact, there is not a traditional church bone in my body.
 I don’t rely on “the way we’ve always done it”, or what makes people feel good about themselves, but seek new ways to be actively involved in helping others as we journey together in search of God’s will for us on earth.
 I see potential in people and seek to help that potential be realized in the life of everyday ordinary people just like me.